Wyndham Law Firm Blog

 If you need speedy medical attention for something that isn’t life-threatening or potentially very serious, urgent care is almost certainly your best bet.
 The wait times for urgent care are considerably shorter than they tend to be in the ER, and these facilities generally provide services like the following, which can help get you fixed up until your doctor can see you:

 If, on the other hand, you have a serious injury, such as a serious break, chest discomfort, significant burns, difficulty breathing, significant bleeding, or symptoms associated with a brain injury like memory loss or obvious confusion, it’s time to head straight to the ER.
-In these more serious situations, urgent care is just an additional step that is likely to delay treatment and increase the health risks you face.
+In more serious situations, urgent care is an additional step that can delay treatment and increase the health risks you face.

 An Experienced Charleston Personal Injury Attorney Is Standing By to Help